locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/namespace_collisions.md

 ## How Rust helps

 In Rust every file is implicitly a module (equivalent to a namespace).
-We don't need to explicitly declare a namespace although that option exists too if we wish.
+We don't need to explicitly declare modules in code although that option exists too if we wish.